benmardana/sudharmas-kitchen/src/pages/recipe/2020-07-12-chicken-curry-kukul-mus-curry.md

 date: 2020-07-12T04:41:47.761Z
 description: 'This chicken curry is a staple for a traditional Sri Lankan meal.
-  Make sure you reduce the liquid down slowly to soften the meat, but maintain enough sauce (or known as "hodi") - great for mopping up with bread or rice. '
+  Make sure you reduce the liquid down slowly to soften the meat, but maintain enough sauce (known as "hodi") - which is great for mopping up with bread or rice. '
 featuredpost: true
 featuredimage: /img/chicken-curry.jpg
 tags: